JKBue/interrupt-driven_stopwatch/README.md

 # interrupt-driven_stopwatch

-Created an interrupt=driven stopwatch using concepts of interrupts, local vs. global variables, and timers onto a seven segment display.
+Created an interrupt-driven stopwatch using concepts of interrupts, local vs. global variables, and timers onto a seven segment display onto a Tiva-C.